-- ▶ In Finland, the labour inspectorate has trained inspectors to specialize in migrant workers, and in Romania, following a cooperation protocol between the National Anti-trafficking Agency (Agenţia Naţională Împotriva Traficului de Persoane, ANITP) and the Labour Inspectorate, ANITP conducted various training sessions for labour inspectors on how to detect and report cases of human trafficking in different cities (FRA-EU, 2021). - ▶ The Republic of Korea conducts annual guidance and inspection of enterprises employing foreign workers.
-(ILO2016a, para 479) - ▶ The Latvian Free Trade Union Confederation (LBAS) concluded a cooperation agreement with the labour inspectorate to exchange information and prevent and investigate violations of labour rights, including violations of migrant workers' labour rights (ILO2016a, para 478).
+- ▶ In Romania, following a cooperation protocol between the National Anti-trafficking Agency (Agenţia Naţională Împotriva Traficului de Persoane, ANITP) and the Labour Inspectorate, ANITP conducted various training sessions for labour inspectors on how to detect and report cases of human trafficking in different cities (FRA-EU, 2021). - ▶ In Finland, the Foreign Labour Inspector Unit aims to tackle and prevent undeclared work and labour exploitation (regarding wages, working time, subcontracting or housing) of third-country nationals and EU mobile workers by increasing the capacity of labour inspectors to carry out inspection (EPUW-ELA 2021). - ▶ The Latvian Free Trade Union Confederation (LBAS) concluded a cooperation agreement with the labour inspectorate to exchange information and prevent and investigate violations of labour rights, including violations of migrant workers' labour rights (ILO 2016a, para 478).

-A large majority of women migrant workers in an irregular situation work in domestic services, health care and social services, as well as in the hotel and restaurant sectors and are particularly prone to gender-based violence and workplace abuse (ILO 2016d and 2017b, para.
-40).58 However, monitoring of the workplace and/or working methods in these sectors of operation present difficulties due to employer resistance, fear of detection on the part of the worker or the employer (for tax purposes), and more limited visibility and access.
+A large majority of women migrant workers in an irregular situation work in domestic services, health care and social services, as well as in the hotel and restaurant sectors and are particularly prone to gender-based violence and workplace abuse (ILO 2016c and 2017c, para.
+40).
+However, monitoring of the workplace and/or working methods in these sectors of operation present difficulties due to employer resistance, fear of detection on the part of the worker or the employer (for tax purposes), and more limited visibility and access.
 Recognizing these difficulties with regard to domestic work, dedicated ILO standards in this domain require States to develop and implement measures for labour inspection, enforcement and penalties with due regard for the special characteristics of this type of work, in accordance with national laws and regulations.
 Such measures shall also specify the conditions under labour inspectors or other officials entrusted with enforcing provisions applicable to domestic work, shall be allowed to enter household premises or other premises in which work is carried out, having due respect for privacy (Convention No. 189, Article 17(2) (3) and Recommendation No. 201, para 24).

-Some countries have expanded the mandate of the labour inspection services to cover domestic work, though enforcement mechanisms and, in particular, labour inspections are heavily influenced by the specific characteristics of the sector and by constraints that are directly related to the invisibility of many labour arrangements (ILO 2016e, 14).
+Some countries have expanded the mandate of the labour inspection services to cover domestic work, though enforcement mechanisms and, in particular, labour inspections are heavily influenced by the specific characteristics of the sector and by constraints that are directly related to the invisibility of many labour arrangements (ILO 2016c, 16).
 In such situations, gender-responsive policies have been combined with training of officials to identify labour exploitation and trafficking situations and to respect the rights of the migrants concerned (OSCE 2009).